-EIC Training Cohort 19 spans approximately 10 weeks, utilizing a custom-designed curriculum built on the NSF I-CorpsTM and Lean Launchpad methodologies.
+EIC Training Cohort 20 spans approximately 10 weeks, utilizing a custom-designed curriculum built on the NSF I-Corps[TM] and Lean Launchpad methodologies.
 During the training, teams attend in-person and virtual sessions, participate in weekly webinars, and learn from one-on-ones with instructors to systematically identify the most appropriate market application and commercialization pathway for their technology.
-Participation also requires a considerable amount of time spent outside of the classroom conducting 75 stakeholder discovery interviews.
+Participation also requires a considerable amount of time spent outside of the classroom conducting at least 75 stakeholder discovery interviews.

-EIC Training Cohort 19 consists of three key elements, summarized below:
+EIC Training Cohort 20 consists of three key elements, summarized below:

-- 1. Lead Lab (aka the Node): The National Renewable Energy Laboratory (NREL) serves as the Node for this program.
-The Node is responsible for developing and delivering the training, as well as providing program guidance to participating laboratories, plants, and sites. - 2.
-Participating Labs, plants, and sites (aka sites): EIC sites recruit, assemble, and send teams to the Node for in-person and virtual training.
-Sites also support teams both during and after the program.
+- 1. Implementation Team: The National Renewable Energy Laboratory (NREL) EIC Program Management Team is responsible for developing and delivering the training, as well as providing program guidance to participating laboratories, plants, and sites. - 2.
+Participating Labs, plants, and sites Tech Transfer Offices (TTOs): TTOs recruit, assemble, and send teams to the program for in-person and virtual training.
+TTOs also support teams both during and after the program.
 Support might include assistance in identifying entrepreneurial leads (ELs) and industry mentors (IMs) (see item 3 -Teams, below) during the application period, as well as technology transfer, technology deployment, or business development support for potential market pathways identified by the team during training.
-Each site will also assist with metrics collection (for program assessment and improvement) during and after their team's participation in the program and contact teams as requested by the Node.
+Each TTO will also assist with metrics collection (for program assessment and improvement) during and after their team's participation in the program and contact teams as requested by the Implementation Team.

-In addition to supporting the team during and after the program, sites are required to provide periodic updates on their teams, including but not limited to the following information:
+In addition to supporting the team during and after the program, TTOs are required to provide periodic updates on their teams for at least five years after the associated lab team's completion of the cohort, including but not limited to the following information: